 Chiquita Brands and it’s subsidiaries employ approximately 20,000 people across 70 countries and six continents.
 We are proud of our company and even prouder of the people who make up our organization.

 Miss Chiquita, our first lady of fruit

 In her early years, Miss Chiquita found fame in the fruit aisle as an animated banana.
-Drawn in 1944 by cartoonist Dik Browne, the creator and illustrator of Hägar the Horrible and the Hi and Lois comics, Miss Chiquita gave a friendly, personal face to Chiquita bananas.
+Drawn in 1944 by cartoonist Dik Browne, the creator and illustrator of Hägar the Horrible and the Hi and Lois comics, Miss Chiquita gave a friendly, personal face to the Chiquita brand.

 With her festive and fun personality, Miss Chiquita was the resident expert on everything you ever wanted to know about bananas, she helped to teach consumers about the great nutritional value of bananas and how to ripen them.